AdaCore/gnatstudio/docs/users_guide/main_window.rst

 as described in :ref:`The_Project_View`.
 You can also a files into the files view to conveniently open a file.

-By default, the :guilabel:`Files` view display all files on disk.
+By default, the :guilabel:`Files` view displays all files on disk.
 You can set filters through the local settings menu to restrict the display to the files and directories belonging to the project (use the :guilabel:`Show files from project only` menu).